Segmented GRAND: Complexity Reduction through Sub-Pattern Combination: Numerical Results and Discussion

 Note that if we maintain the BLER, the average query reduction is expected to approximately follow Lemma \ref{lma:seach_space_size} as it was shown numerically in \cite{rowshan-const_GRAND}.
 Note that here, with abandonment threshold, further reduction to meet the expectation in Lemma \ref{lma:seach_space_size} is traded with BLER improvement.

 Now, let us consider ORGBGRAND without abandonment.
 Fig. \ref{fig:bler-q-ebch-compar} compares the BLER and the (average) complexity of eBCH(128,106) under various decoding algorithms.
 The main benchmark is naturally ORBGRAND.
-Compared to ORBGRAND, the segmented ORBGRAND reduces the average number of queries by three times, while the BLER remains almost the same as before.
+Compared to ORBGRAND, segmented ORBGRAND reduces the average number of queries by three times, while BLER remains almost the same as before.

 We also compare it with the most popular MRB-based decoding algorithm, that is, ordered statistics decoding (OSD) with order $i$, as its relationship with its variants such as the box-and-match algorithm (BMA) \cite{valembois} and enhanced BMA \cite{jin} is known.
 Moreover, the reduction in the complexity of the variant comes at the cost of the increase in space complexity which makes the comparison unfair.
 For instance, the BMA reduces the computational complexity of OSD roughly by its squared root at the expense of memory, as the BMA with order $i$ considers all error patterns of weight at most $2i$ over $s$ most reliable positions ($s>k$).
 The BLER of OSD(2) is remarkable compared to other algorithms while it provides a reasonable complexity at low SNR regimes.
 Whereas ORBGRAND requires considerably fewer queries at high SNR regimes at the cost of degradation in BLER performance.

 The other two algorithms used for comparison are Berlekamp-Massey Algorithm and Chase-II algorithm.
 Chase-II algorithm, denoted by Chase-II($t$), for decoding a code with the error-correcting capability of $t$ has the computational complexity of order $2^t\cdot O$(HD) as it uses a hard decision (HD) decoder, such as the Berlekamp-Massey Algorithm with the complexity of order $O(n^2)$, in $2^t$ times as the decoder attempts all the error patterns with weight up to $t=\lfloor \frac{d_{min}-1}{2} \rfloor$ over the $t$ least reliable positions, hence, $\sum_{j=0}^{t} {t \choose j}=2^t$.
 In the case of eBCH(128,106), we have $t=3=\lfloor \frac{d_{min}-1}{2} \rfloor$ where $d_{min}=7$.
 As can be seen, the BLER of the Berlekamp-Massey Algorithm and Chase-II algorithm is not comparable with OSD and ORBGRAND though they have a computational complexity of orders $O(2^{14})$ and $8\cdot O(2^{14})$, respectively.
 Furthermore, we observed that by increasing the total attempts to $2^t=2^8$, the Chase-II algorithm can approach the BLER of ORBGRAND as sown in Fig. \ref{fig:bler-q-ebch-compar}.